tom-ford-knowles/kanye-rest-app-backend/README.md

 -   Navigate to the repo so that you are inside it
 -   Run the command `./setup.sh` and this will download all composer dependencies.
 -   Run `./vendor/bin/sail up -d`
+-   Wait for around 1 minute for the database to finish booting
 -   Run `./vendor/bin/sail artisan migrate`
 -   The application is then ready to go